sahilayazar2025/intent-style-response-system/README.md

 4. The response style is applied using predefined templates
 5. The final response is shown to the user

-#Example
-Input:
+# Example
-Explain neural networks
+Input:Explain neural networks

-Detected Intent:
+Detected Intent: Academic
-Academic

-Response (Calm Professor):
-Let’s go through this step by step.
+Response (Calm Professor): Let’s go through this step by step.